dinakaranonline/blog/_posts/2020-12-06-weekly-roundup-series-December-2020.md

 ### Curation of all interesting content that I came across in the internet for the week ending 6th December,2020

-### 1. Google fired an AI ethics researcher and what was the researcher's paper all about?
+### 1. Google fired an AI ethics researcher, but what was the researcher's paper all about?

 Reading through the article , one interesting observation is the consequences of running Machine Learning Models at unprecedented levels and the environmental impact as a result of this.
 It should be interesting to see more people digging into this aspect in the days to come.